aiki-extension/Aiki-Extension.github.io/README.md

 <h1><img src="aiki-logo.png" style="width:120px; margin-right: 0.5em"/>Aiki - The Browser Extension</h1>

-**Aiki** is a martial arts principle that allows a practitioner to redirect an opponent’s power back against themselves.
+**Aiki** is a **martial arts principle** that allows a practitioner to redirect an opponent’s power back against themselves.

-Aiki is also a browser extension that considers social media (and other time-wasting websites) as the oponent that needs to be fought back against.
+**Aiki** is also a **browser extension** that considers social media (and other time-wasting websites) as the oponent that needs to be fought back against.

-Aiki is also a reserarch project that aims to investigate whether we can help an internet user take advantage of their habits of visiting time-wasting web sites and consider the (often involuntary) impulses of visiting the said websites as a reminder for doing something useful, e.g. learning Danish or getting better at programming in Python.
+Aiki is also our **research project** that aims to investigate whether we can help an internet user take advantage of their habits of visiting time-wasting web sites and use the (often involuntary) impulses of visiting said websites as a reminder for doing something useful, e.g. learning Danish or getting better at programming in Python.
 What is useful for each user, it is up to them to decide.

 ## Aiki @ CHI 2023